UnitTypes.jl

 macro relateMeasures(relation)

 Adds a multiplicative relationship between the left and right sides of the equation, allowing units to be multiplied and divided with consistent units.
-All types must already be defined and only one * is supported on the left side, while the right should the resultant type.
+All types must already be defined; the right side is the resultant type.

 source